bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/are-users-rejecting-bitcoin-forks.md

 Aaron: Right, yeah, obviously just my personal opinion that I'm giving on the podcast, this isn't some technical truth, but yeah, given all the options, I don't want miner vetoes.
 I don't like the flag day activation for the reasons I explained.
 And given all the trade-offs, my personal preference moving forward with these kinds of things is to do UASF, mandatory signaling, and then standard also give users a way out.

 Sjors: Right.
 And this is where we probably don't really agree because I don't like the miner vetoes just as much as you don't like them, but I'm not willing to replace it with something that I think is unsafe.
-Which I think, well the UASF without anything else I definitely think is unsafe as I've explained in other episodes And I think this combination is still unsafe, despite it having some cool features.
+Which I think, well the UASF without anything else I definitely think is unsafe as I've explained in other episodes and I think this combination is still unsafe, despite it having some cool features.
 So I'd rather deal with the current annoying situation than to open the other can of worms.
 But we can explore what that can of worms looks like.

 # Mitigating re-org risk through futures market